fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Category | Writeup |
 |-----------|-----|
 | Chained |<a href="https://medium.com/@tushar.tilak.sharma/a-tale-of-open-redirection-to-stored-xss-6ad426ae9d43">A Tale of Open Redirection to Stored XSS</a>

-<a href="https://medium.com/@faique/storyofa1kbountyssrfd5c4868680f5">Story of a $1k bounty — SSRF to leaking access token and other sensitive information</a>
+| Chained |<a href="https://infosecwriteups.com/story-of-a-1k-bounty-ssrf-d5c4868680f5">Story of a $1k bounty — SSRF to leaking access token and other sensitive information</a>

 <a href="https://medium.com/@TutorialBoy24/thestoryof3bugsthatleadtounauthorizedrcepascomsystemsd2dcb0410f3b">The story of 3 bugs that lead to Unauthorized RCE — Pascom Systems</a>